hunterjackson/docs/source/elastic.rst

 **K** afka **C** onnect **Q** uery **L** anguage found here `GitHub repo <https://github.com/datamountaineer/kafka-connector-query-language>`__ allows for routing and mapping using a SQL like syntax, consolidating typically features in to one configuration option.

-The Elastic Sink supports the following:
+The Elastic Sink supports insert/upsert, setting the document type and setting suffixes on the index with a data format:

 .. sourcecode:: bash

+    #INSERT
     INSERT INTO <index> SELECT <fields> FROM <source topic> [WITHDOCTYPE=<your_document_type>]
     [WITHINDEXSUFFIX=<your_suffix>]
     [PK field]

+    #UPSERT
+    UPSERT INTO <index> SELECT <fields> FROM <source topic> [PK field]

 `WITHDOCTYPE` allows you to associate a document type to the document inserted.
 `WITHINDEXSUFFIX` allows you to specify a suffix to your index and we support date format.
 All you have to say is '_suffix_{YYYY-MM-dd}'